-Phase 1b/2a in spinal cord injury underway, results expected in 2024
+Phase 1b/2a in spinal cord injury underway

 Our pipeline of indications includes ALS, stroke, multiple sclerosis, and Alzheimer's disease

 Leadership

 Mike Kelly, MBA Chief Executive Officer

 Mike has over 30 years of pharmaceutical experience.
 Most recently, as President of US Operations for Adapt Pharma, Inc., which developed and commercialized NARCAN (naloxone HCl) Nasal Spray in the US and Canada and was sold to Emergent BioSolutions for US\$735 million.